holistic-web/home-orchestrator/orchestration-ui/README.md

 To get the project up and running:

 1. Ensure [Node.js](https://nodejs.org) is installed on the development machine
-2. Open a terminal and change directory to this folder (`/portfolio-management/admin-ui/`)
+2. Open a terminal and change directory to this folder
 3. Run `npm install` to install project dependencies
 4. Run `npm run serve` to host the project locally
-5. If you want to build the project (to deploy it), run `npm run build` and follow the instructions displayed

 ## Hosting and Deployment
-This site is hosted on firebase project 'Portfolio Fabricator'.
-Raise an issue to gain access if you don't have it already.
+It is deployed under on the firebase project 'Home Orchestrator'.
+Raise an issue if you don't have access.

-It is deployed under the target name `portfolio-administration`, this can be seen in the Firebase Hosting Console.

 To deploy the project:
 1. Ensure the steps in 'Getting started' all complete succesfully